Harding Academy (Memphis, Tennessee): 1957–1997

 Enrollment increased dramatically during the 1970s and peaked at 2,879 students in 1976.
-At that point, the Academy was the largest private school in the United States.
-Many local Churches of Christ to allowed the school to use their educational facilities in order to expand.
+At that point, the academy was the largest private school in the United States.
+Many local Churches of Christ allowed the school to use their educational facilities in order to expand.
 By 1970–71, all elementary enrollment had moved from the Cherry Road campus into local church buildings.
-In 1978, the Academy separated from Harding College becoming an independent school under the direction of its own board of directors.
+In 1978, the academy separated from Harding College becoming an independent school under the direction of its own board of directors.

 Recent history

-Harding's recent past include the opening of Early Childhood, a program for 2's and 3's, and the construction of the Cordova campus.
+Harding's recent past include the opening of Early Childhood, a program for 2s and 3s, and the construction of the Cordova campus.
 Harding opened the new Cordova campus on Macon Road in November 1997.
 Early Childhood occupied one wing, and grades 1-6 were housed in the other.
 A second building opened at that location in the fall of 2001.
 The kindergarten classes joined Early Childhood in the first building constructed, and grades 1-6 occupied the newer building.

-In September 2017, Harding announced the lower school would be unifying with middle and upper schools at the Cherry Road campus at the start of the 2018–2019 school year.
+In September 2017, Harding announced that the lower school would be unifying with middle and upper schools at the Cherry Road campus at the start of the 2018–2019 school year.
 A multi-year multi-phase renovation plan was announced.